+Thus, we use a design-based approach focusing on the subset of N=862 neighboring election precincts strewn along each side of LASD jurisdictional boundaries throughout LAC.
 Figure 1, Panel C, depicts this subset of precincts existing along different sides of LASD's zigzagging jurisdictional boundaries.
 The intuition behind this design is that focusing on contiguous precincts will render a more alike set of comparison units.
 Using this subset of border precincts drastically reduces covariate imbalance between LASD- and MPD-served precincts (Figure 4, Panel B).
 Compared to the full set of LAC precincts, we only observe imbalance on 1/15 baseline covariates (home ownership), equivalent to statistical chance.
-The reduction in covariate imbalance is a critical demonstration in establishing the value of this design-based approach.
-What is particularly notable is that use of this bordering precinct subsample eliminates imbalance on partisan orientations (% Democrat), and additional tests demonstrate that these precincts voted similarly on state and local referenda pertaining to criminal justice or police reform between 2004 to March 2020 (Figure G14).
-Also worthy of note: these border precincts experienced similar rates of homicide and police killings of civilians in the 4 years prior to the 2020 election, and additional tests demonstrate that bordering precincts served by LASD or the Long Beach and Los Angeles police departments experienced similar rates of police-initiated stops of civilians (Table F3).
+The reduction in covariate imbalance establishes the value of this design-based approach.
+What is particularly notable is that use of this bordering precinct subsample eliminates imbalance on partisan orientations (% Democrat), and additional tests demonstrate that these precincts voted similarly on state and local referenda pertaining to criminal justice or police reform between 2004 to March 2020 (Figure H14).
+Moreover, these border precincts experienced similar rates of homicide and police killings, and additional tests demonstrate that bordering precincts served by LASD or the Long Beach and Los Angeles police departments experienced similar rates of police-initiated stops of civilians (Table G4).
 Altogether, these tests bolster the claim that this design is effectively comparing demographically, politically, and criminologically alike units.